twfarland/count-them-beans/README.md

     npm install
     npm run dev

-To get workers to run, serve the `public` folder, e.g. with `cd public; python -m SimpleHTTPServer`.
+To get workers to run, serve the `docs` folder, e.g. with `cd docs; python -m SimpleHTTPServer`.
 You can use the shortcut `npm run serve` for this.

 ### Build